9 Big Questions We Still Have After That Wild 'Westworld' Season 3 Finale

 (Warning: This post contains all the spoilers for the Season 3 finale of “Westworld.”)

-“Westworld” ended its third season Sunday with a finale that brought Dolores (Evan Rachel Wood) and Caleb’s (Aaron Paul) battle against Serac (Vincent Cassel) and Maeve (Thandie Newton) over the fates of human and Host kind to a close.
+“Westworld” ended its third season Sunday with a finale that brought Dolores (Evan Rachel Wood) and Caleb’s (Aaron Paul) battle against Serac (Vincent Cassel) and Maeve (Thandie Newton) over the fates of human- and Host-kind to a close.
+Though it wasn’t as conclusive an ending at those that wrapped up seasons 1 and 2, feeling more like the halfway point of this chapter of “Westworld” rather than the actual end of it.

-And while this chapter of Jonathan Nolan and Lisa Joy’s HBO sci-fi series may have revealed many things — Caleb’s full plan to shut down Rehoboam, the identity of the fifth Dolores (Lawrence played by “Westworld” alum Clifton Collins Jr.), what Park 5 was, and the fact that Bernard (Jeffrey Wright) was actually the one with the encryption key to access the Valley Beyond — we were left with plenty of questions waiting to be answered in Season 4.
+So while this chapter of Jonathan Nolan and Lisa Joy’s HBO sci-fi series may have revealed many things — Caleb’s full plan to shut down Rehoboam, the identity of the fifth Dolores (it was Lawrence, played by Clifton Collins Jr.), what Park 5 was, and the fact that Bernard (Jeffrey Wright) was actually the one with the encryption key to access the Valley Beyond — we were left with plenty of questions waiting to be answered in Season 4.

 Dolores has died so many times over the three seasons of “Westworld,” but this one feels like it could be the real end.
 Remember, she opened the episode with narration that very much felt like an “I’m gonna die today” kind of intro.